uic-evl/omegalib-history/modules/rift/README.md

 **NOTE** Altough the rift module requires `LibOVR` to interface to an Oculus Rift, you can build it with the `RIFT_EMULATE` option enabled to remove the dependency.

 ## Python API
-The `rift` module exposes several fnctions to control the service:
+The `rift` module exposes several functions to control the service:

 ### Global functions
 | **Function** | Description